- School & Youth

 - Get Involved

 The Quincy family has deep ties to the history of the region.
 This house often bustled with visitors from the political, military, and artistic spheres.
 In 2014, using Eliza Susan Quincy’s 1879 “Memorandum Relative to Pictures, China, and Furniture etc., etc., etc.,” Historic New England introduced a new focus to the story told at Quincy House.
 Eliza Susan’s entries provided many detailed descriptions of furniture and often documented how and when items came to the house.
 Using her document as a road map and photographs taken in the 1880s, we refurnished Quincy House to recreate the interiors of the 1870 and 1880s.
-When the house opens for tours this June, stop by and discover Eliza Susan Quincy’s work to document the significance of her family’s home.
+When the house reopens for tours, stop by and discover Eliza Susan Quincy’s work to document the significance of her family’s home.

 After a successful career, Jane Standen Tucker moved into Castle Tucker in Wiscasset, Maine, in 1965.
 She began to preserve and record her family’s history and the history of the house.
 Over the years, she worked with Historic New England and others to undertake repairs and restorations.
 In 1997 she gave the house and its contents, including a collection of family letters and documents, to Historic New England.
-Learn more about Jane and the other residents of Castle Tucker when the property opens this June.
+Learn more about Jane and the other residents of Castle Tucker when the property opens this summer.